How mainstream media, social platforms manipulate society by pushing a left-liberal ideology—widespread in 2020

 We did our homework and watched a few videos about American history.
 In the middle of the video, the narrator suggested Republicans are “white supremacists.”
 What he did not say was that Republicans opposed slavery.

-Facebook fact checkers are pro-liberal-left
+Facebook fact checkers leans left-liberal

 Social platform accused of manipulating politics